 - Don’t be afraid to experiment.
 Add a variety of dried herbs to dishes that you’re cooking and fresh herbs over a finished dish.

 - Always chop herbs with a sharp blade to keep the stems and leaves from bruising and turning black.

-- Try using herbs in a new way like making your own herb butters for cooking or putting them in teas and candles for gifts.
+- Try using herbs in a new way, like making your own herb butter for cooking or putting them in teas and candles for gifts.

 Herbs can bring so much flavor to an otherwise boring dish, and fresh herbs bring some lovely color when used as a garnish or in a salad.
 There are endless ways to use them in almost anything you cook.
 Find herbs that you like, then look for ways to use them every day.